attaattaatta/proxy_preset_builder/README.md

 proxy_to_opencart_fpm
 ---------------

-Example for 1 preset: /tmp/proxy_preset_builder.sh add wordpress_fpm OR /tmp/proxy_preset_builder.sh add 127.0.0.1:8088
+Example for 1 preset: /tmp/111 add wordpress_fpm OR /tmp/111 add 127.0.0.1:8088
-Example for 4 presets: /tmp/proxy_preset_builder.sh add wordpress_fpm 127.0.0.1:8000 1.1.1.1 /path/to/unix/socket
+Example for 4 presets: /tmp/111 add wordpress_fpm 127.0.0.1:8000 1.1.1.1 /path/to/unix/socket

-Delete all existing %proxy_to_*% presets and injects: /tmp/proxy_preset_builder.sh del all proxy_to_ Delete one existing preset and inject: /tmp/proxy_preset_builder.sh del proxy_to_wordpress_fpm OR /tmp/proxy_preset_builder.sh del proxy_to_127.0.0.1:8000
+Delete all existing %proxy_to_*% presets and injects: /tmp/111 del all proxy_to_ Delete one existing preset and inject: /tmp/111 del proxy_to_wordpress_fpm OR /tmp/111 del proxy_to_127.0.0.1:8000 Restore default templates and delete all presets: /tmp/111 reset

-Restore default templates and delete all presets: /tmp/proxy_preset_builder.sh reset
+Tweak some PHP and MySQL options: /tmp/111 tweak

 Current specials list: wordpress_fpm, bitrix_fpm, opencart_fpm (soon magento_fpm, passenger_ruby, gitlab_fpm)